bitplane/bitplane.net/log/2026/03/netpbm/index.md

 * [🐱 github source](https://github.com/bitplane/pillow-netpbm)
 * [🛏️ Pillow pull request](https://github.com/python-pillow/Pillow/pull/9482)

-Then it's time to submit fixes for `file` detection rule issues, link in MIME types wherever they're wrong around the web, open bug reports and pull requests to steer various projects towards consistency, update wikidata, submit new types and amendments to PRONOM, collect more test data and add more tests as I find bugs in my bridge.
-And of course document the research and work here as I go, partly because I have a lack of interesting things to write about, and a short memory, but also to link sources for future archivists, and for the trophy cabinet too 🏆.
+Then it was time to submit fixes for `file` detection rule issues, link in MIME types wherever they're wrong around the web, open bug reports and pull requests to steer various projects towards consistency, update wikidata where I could be bothered, submit new types and amendments to PRONOM, collect more test data and add more tests as I find bugs in my bridge.
+And of course document the research and work here as I go, partly because I have a lack of interesting things to write about, and a short memory, but also to link sources for future archivists, and for the trophy cabinet 🏆.

 ---